noobotdj/FamilySeer-artifact/scripts/XLA/README.md

 # Get started
-This tutorial contains an example of using FamilySeer and Ansor to train the model.
+This tutorial contains an example of using Tensorflow XLA to evaluate the model.

 # Requirements
 You may need to install the following package to run this example.